The XML tree paradigm has several well-known limitations for document modeling and

 containment, expressed (indirectly) through Markup-to-Text hyperedges.

-As we described above, in XML, markup is (among other things) a form of datatyping, and
+As we described above, markup in XML is (among other things) a form of datatyping,

 the XML spec uses the word